97131004/AspNetCore-RealTimeSharedNotes/README.md

 ## Architecture

 Monolithic design: MVC + service layer + data layer (communicates with DB).
 The backend exposes REST APIs and SignalR endpoints.
 Controllers use dependency-injected services, which call the data layer (Entity Framework Core).
 Notes and users are stored in the database.
 API keys are securely stored (client id  + encrypted client secrets) in database.
 All user and note changes are broadcast to the frontend via SignalR (delta updates only).
+Frontend showcases different approaches: Login page (Razor SSR), Notes page (Vue.js SPA with Signal R), Users page (Vue.js SPA with async fetches).

 ## Features